-Every one of these screams-out that a BIG issue in OpEx/LSS success is some form of change management/culture change issue.
+Every one of this screams-out that a BIG issue in OpEx/LSS success is some form of change management/culture change issue.
 This illustrates the importance of communications, being crystal clear why we are making changes with answers to everyone’s WIIFM (what’s in it for me?) questions and having the right measurements to lead us through the process.

 There was a great deal more data gleaned from the survey that I can’t cover here.
-I’ll come back to that in future Lean Culture editions.
+I’ll come back to that in future Lean Culture Editions.
 Let’s move on to some practical actions you can consider based on what we have learned so far.

 I have had the privilege, or misfortune, depending on your point of view, to see both successes and far too many failures to succeed in implementing a successful ‘continuous improvement program.’
 Recognizing that every organization is unique and that a single ‘cookie-cutter’ approach won’t work, I have developed a guideline for organizations to consider as they embark on their quest for success.
 If you are getting started, this can serve as a bit of a road-map.
-If you are underway, or well down the road in deployment, this may be helpful in assessing what parts of my road map you did do – and possibly where you might revisit some aspects of your deployment.
+If you are underway, or well down the road in deployment, this may be helpful in assessing what parts of my roadmap you did do – and possibly where you might revisit some aspects of your deployment.

 Here are my guideline points that correlate to higher success rates: